thedersen/backbone.validation/README.md

 ## A couple of conventions

 The `Backbone.Validation.callbacks` contains two methods: `valid` and `invalid`.
-These are called (in addition to the `error` event raised by Backbone) after validation of an attribute is performed.
+These are called after validation of an attribute is performed.

 The default implementation of `invalid` tries to look up an element within the view with an name attribute equal to the name of the attribute that is validated.
 If it finds one, an `invalid` class is added to the element as well as a `data-error` attribute with the error message.
 The `valid` method removes these if they exists.